tureluren/refql/README.md

 ```

 ## Subselects
 To include a nested select expression.
-A subselect must be a SqlTag since RQLTags can't be nested.
+A subselect must be a SQLTag since RQLTags can't be nested.
 The symbol for a subselect is a an ampersand sign `&`.

 ```ts
 const subselect = t => sql`